 - Body – is it light, medium or full bodied?
 A light-bodied wine will have a lighter, thinner, less viscous mouthfeel; a full-bodied wine will feel heavy and creamy.

 And what about those flavour descriptors you read about but can rarely actually taste, like cut grass, roasted fig and gooseberry?
 Identifying these types of flavours takes a lot of practice but it’s also very subjective.
-So Mike recommends focusing more on aromas and how the wine feels in your mouth instead.

 Step 5: Conclude